maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     SD (Residual)                 |        0.74

-**Interpretation**: - `extrav` is the effect of extraversion for boys (`girl = 0`). - `extrav:girl` is the difference in the extraversion slope for girls compared to boys.
-If significant, sex moderates the extraversion effect.
+**Interpretation**: - `extrav` is the effect of extraversion for boys (`girl = 0`): 0.427, $p < .001$. - `extrav:girl` is the difference in
+the extraversion slope for girls compared to boys: 0.050, $p = 0.103$, which is not significant.
+Therefore, sex does not significantly moderate the effect of extraversion on popularity.

 ``` r
 anova(m0_binary, m_binary)